qt-pods/qt-pods/README.md

 it with other developers.

 ## pod rules
-Based on my previous experiences with exporting code fragments to be used by others with Qt, it turned out to be a good idea to share them as static libs and git submodules.
-These are the rules that must apply to every pod:

-Naming:
 - The fragment name is all lower-case and is equal to the repository name.
 - The distribution of the source within the pod is up to the developer.
 - The repository root contains a *.pro file that is a static lib template.